Characters in Romeo and Juliet: Mercutio

 Mercutio is a nobleman, the cousin of Prince Escalus and Count Paris.
 He is a close friend of Romeo and Benvolio.
 He supports the Montagues, and similarly antagonizes the Capulet family.
 His invitation to the Capulet's party reveals that he has a brother named Valentine.
 Mercutio typically makes long and fanciful speeches (the most famous of which is the Queen Mab speech), and is generally characterised as reckless, a jester, and a free spirit.
 Mercutio is one of Shakespeare's most popular characters.
-Mercutio is the instigator of many fights with his rather mean-spirited humor, and often insults Tybalt, a renowned Capulet swordsman.
+Mercutio is the instigator of many fights with his rather mean-spirited humour, and often insults Tybalt, a renowned Capulet swordsman.
 Mercutio is the first character to die.

 In Act 3, Scene 1, Mercutio dismisses Benvolio's wishes to avoid running into the Capulets.
 Tybalt approaches Romeo and insults him, challenging him to a duel.
 However, Romeo, now secretly married to Juliet, refuses to fight Tybalt, as Tybalt is Juliet's cousin and therefore his kinsman.
 Not knowing this, Mercutio is incensed, and decides to fight Tybalt himself.
 Romeo, not wanting his best friend or his cousin-in-law to get hurt, intervenes by stepping between the two men.
 Tybalt fatally stabs Mercutio under Romeo's arm.

 As he dies, Mercutio casts "a plague o' both your houses!".
 He makes one final pun before he dies: "Ask for me tomorrow, and you shall find me a grave man".
 In revenge for the murder of his friend, Romeo murders Tybalt.

 House of Capulet

 The Capulet family (Capuleti or Cappelletti) in the play was named after a 13th-century political faction in Verona.
+The family name derives from the historical Cappelletti (Capuleti), a noble family mentioned by Dante Alighieri in connection with the Guelph–Ghibelline conflicts of medieval Italy.
+Although Shakespeare retains the family name, the play presents the feud as a private rivalry rather than an explicitly political conflict.